riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

 ## Modify content of styled controls

-Starting with DotVVM 4.0, it is possible to create controls in normal C# code and then put them into children, control properties, or append and prepend them to the matched control.
+Starting with DotVVM 4.0, it is possible to create controls and place them into children, control properties, or append and prepend them to the matched control.

 Use `.PrependContent`, `.AppendContent`, `.SetControlProperty`, `.Append` and `.Prepend`.
 You can also replace the entire control with a different one using `.ReplaceWith` which will also copy all properties onto the new control.